1973 Mercedes-Benz 450SL - Restored

 Desirable 4.5-liter V8 Mercedes-Benz 450SL with 129,499 miles and three-speed automatic transmission.
+New paint and extensive mechanical work completed in April 2021.
 1973 was the first year of the 450SL.
 The car has the factory hardtop that is included in the price.
-Produced for the US market in May of 1973 the car present very well and in original condition.
-A full inspection and service have been performed and the car can be enjoyed as-is for many years to come.
+The car will be delivered with a new Danish Technical Inspection (Syn/TUV/MOT).
 The car has Danish papers and registration and is coming out of long-term Danish ownership.

 VIN/Chassis number: WDB10704412013015